mzico/docs-new/sources/admin-guide/getting-started/index.md

 ## Authentication
 The Gluu Server provides an interface to centrally configure authentication logic for your organization.

+### Basic Authentication
+Organization can either use their own _Gluu Server_ or backend AD/LDAP as the source of authentication. `Basic` is the  authentication system shipped with Community Edition ( codename: 'Gluu CE' ) of Gluu Server.

 ### Customer Authentication
 ### Multi-Factor Authentication